 This information session will focus on the changes, challenges and choices students face as they enter high school.
-A number of topics will be explored, including how to read timetables, how to choose courses, pathways and programs, how to ease into a new school environment, what resources are available, skills students need to be successful, and helpful tips.
+A number of topics will be explored,

-This guide for students and parents is a must-read for all students making the transition from Grade 8 to Grade 9.
+This guide for students and parents is a mustread for all students making the transition from Grade 8 to Grade 9.